-- 1. MIC: Mobile Isolation Chamber is an ISO Class 5 environment.
+797P is an ISO Class 5 environment.
 Compounding is to take place in the Direct Compounding Area.
-This area is where the critical sites are exposed during manipulation of the components used in compounding. - 2.
-Cleaning both Standard and MIC-EDU:
+This area is where the critical sites are exposed during manipulation of the components used in compounding.

+2. Cleaning:

-Cleaning of the MIC is to occur at least once per shift.
+Cleaning of the 797P is to occur at least once per shift.
 Cleaning should also occur anytime there is a spill or a known introduction of contamination.
-The purpose of cleaning is to remove any solid materials that may cause crosscontamination from the surface of the MIC.
+The purpose of cleaning is to remove any solid materials that may cause crosscontamination from the surface of the 797P.
 Sanitizing always follows cleaning.
-See specific instructions for the cleaning process, page 5 of this section.

-3. Sanitizing: Standard MIC:
+3. Sanitizing:

 Misting the MIC using a sanitizing solution of either 70% sterile isopropyl alcohol or hydrogen peroxide 3%.
 The sanitizing process minimizes environmental microbial bioburden.
-Per the MIC operations video, materials placed in the airlock should be sprayed down with a disinfecting agent such as hydrogen peroxide 3% to reduce bioburden on incoming materials.
+Materials placed in the airlock should be sprayed down with a disinfecting agent such as hydrogen peroxide 3% to reduce bioburden on incoming materials.